ibm-cloud-docs/hardware-firewall-shared/getting-help.md

 {:note: .note}
 {:important: .important}

-# Getting help and support for Hardware Firewall
+# Getting help and support for Hardware Firewall (Shared)
 {: #getting-help-and-support-for-hardware-firewall-shared-}

-If you have problems or questions when using the Hardware Firewall, you can search for information or ask questions by using [Stack Overflow](https://stackoverflow.com/search?q=dl+ibm-cloud){: external}.
-Post your question then and tag it with "hardware-firewalls" and "ibm-cloud".
+If you have problems or questions when using the Hardware Firewall (Shared), you can search for information or ask questions by using [Stack Overflow](https://stackoverflow.com/search?q=dl+ibm-cloud){: external}.
+Post your question, then tag it with "hardware-firewalls" and "ibm-cloud".
 {:shortdesc}